 This has not, however, kept Americans from nurturing democracy.
-During the Founding, only 6% of Americans could even vote in elections; it took nearly a century-and-a-half to incorporate African Americans, women, and men that did not own land.
+During the Founding, only 6% of Americans could even vote in elections.
+It took nearly a century-and-a-half to incorporate African Americans, women, and men that did not own land.
 Today, the only requirement to participate in elections is to reach the age of 18.

 Why Can’t Felons Vote?

 Barring convicted felons from participating in elections is not, as some think, simply a penalty for breaking the law.
 Rather, this practice originated in the “Jim Crow” laws of the Southern United States.
 Despite being granted the right to vote, African-American citizens encountered a variety of obstacles in an attempt to prevent the newly-freed slaves from voting.
-One of the most effective tools available to opponents was the criminal justice system: during this time, many forms of otherwise-minor misdemeanor crimes were re-classified as felonies, and subsequently punished with revocation of voting rights.
+One of the most effective tools available to opponents was the criminal justice system.
+During this time, many forms of otherwise-minor misdemeanor crimes were re-classified as felonies, and subsequently punished with revocation of voting rights.

-Unfortunately, despite progress in Civil Rights nationwide, this legacy still prevents a large number of Americans from voting; even non-violent crimes often result in permanent revocation of voting rights.
+Unfortunately, despite progress in Civil Rights nationwide, this legacy still prevents a large number of Americans from voting, as even non-violent crimes often result in permanent revocation of voting rights.
 This is, however, a very outspoken concern for election reform organizations, and numerous states have followed suit in rolling back some of the nation’s historic obstacles to democratic participation.

 So Why Is It Important to Vote?